Las Vegas Raiders vs. Chicago Bears NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Las Vegas and its opponents have scored at least 44.5 points -- this matchup's point total -- only two times this season.
+- Las Vegas and its opponents have scored at least 44.5 points only twice this year.

-- Chicago and its opponents have combined to score more than 44.5 points in one game this season.
+- Chicago's games have gone over 44.5 points in only one opportunity this season.

 - Sunday's total is 2.5 points higher than the combined 42 PPG average of the two teams.